Muhamed555/CvPal/readme.md

 ## Introduction

-Welcome to **cvPal**!👋
+Welcome to **CvPal**!👋

-**cvPal** is a powerful Python package designed to assist Computer Vision engineers in performing a variety of image operations.
+**CvPal** is a powerful Python package designed to assist Computer Vision engineers in performing a variety of image operations.
 The primary goal of **cvPal** is to simplify the process of image manipulation and dataset management, enabling engineers to focus on building and optimizing their machine learning pipelines.

-With **cvPal**, you can easily handle tasks such as merging datasets, removing specific labels, counting label occurrences, and generating comprehensive reports on your dataset, all with a user-friendly interface and comprehensive documentation.
+With **CvPal**, you can easily handle tasks such as merging datasets, removing specific labels, counting label occurrences, and generating comprehensive reports on your dataset, all with a user-friendly interface and comprehensive documentation.

 ## Features